Nahuel990/MVRQ/README.md

 # Early Stopping in Residual Quantization: An Empirical Negative Result

+**Published**: TechRxiv, October 24, 2025
+**DOI**: 10.36227/techrxiv.176127327.72667338/v1
+**Author**: Nahuel Alejandro Nucera

 This repository contains the experimental code for investigating Multi-Vector Residual Quantization (MVRQ) with adaptive early stopping mechanisms.
 The research explores whether predictive early stopping can improve the compression-accuracy trade-off in residual quantization systems.

+## Abstract

+Residual Quantization (RQ) is a common method for compressing high-dimensional embeddings used in vector search systems.
+We investigate a variant, MVRQ (Margin-Variable Residual Quantization), which applies early stopping to reduce storage by dynamically selecting the number of quantization stages per vector.
+While the approach intuitively aims to allocate more bits to "hard" vectors and fewer to "easy" ones, our experiments demonstrate that early stopping in RQ leads to significant recall degradation with minimal actual storage benefit.
+This paper reports an honest negative result, showing that naive adaptive RQ schemes fail to outperform standard fixed-stage RQ even under favorable settings.

 ## Overview